CHA

 Wushu mandatory routines.
 It is pure, graceful and sophisticated.

-VCD#1458 Cha Quan Road #4 Click
+VCD#1458 Cha Quan Road #4

 About

-See Main VCD page for prices, Chinese and ENGLISH
+an hour, VCD pricing, Chinese and ENGLISH

 VCD#580 Tan Tui Kung Fu Applications